bradymholt/geekytidbits.com/posts/2020-02-27-playing-with-mediastream-api/index.md

 title: Playing with MediaStream API
 ---

 I recently purchased a new headset for use on video conference calls at work.
 I wanted to test out the microphone to see how it sounded compared to my internal MacBook microphone.
 I started fiddling around with using macOS Voice Memos and it worked but it wasn't long until I was looking on the web for "test microphone" site.
- I couldn't help but want an experience akin to the [Skype Test Call](https://www.youtube.com/watch?v=-y8jqSNR_Is) because it's fun and effective.
 Sadly, the sites I found were full of ads and bloated with things I didn't want.

 Since I'm a developer and can't help myself, I set out to build something to my own liking.
 It was time to play with the [MediaStream API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API), something I really haven't developed for before.